vidulum/documentation/docs/chain-details/module_overview.md

 # Modules

 ## Overview
-Crypto.org Chain utilizes [Cosmos SDK](https://cosmos.network/sdk) and the [Tendermint](https://tendermint.com/) Core consensus engine underneath.
+Vidulum Chain utilizes [Cosmos SDK](https://cosmos.network/sdk) and the [Tendermint](https://tendermint.com/) Core consensus engine underneath.
 Specifically, the Cosmos SDK is a framework that facilitates the development of secure state-machines on top of Tendermint.
-In particular, we utilize different SDK modules to facilitate the special features of the Crypto.org Chain.
+In particular, we utilize different SDK modules to facilitate the special features of the Vidulum Chain.

 In this documentation, we will be focusing on some of the important modules we used, for example: